 This dynamic feature allows users to interact with timelines covering key economic reform areas, including a master timeline.
 The timeline begins in 2013 but will see continued expansion and regular updates until 2020, the officially stated completion date of the Third Plenum reform agenda.

 A repository of hundreds of policies and measures, the library is also being continuously expanded as important new policies are announced.
 This feature offers an easily searchable resource for accessing primary source documents in both Chinese and English.
 The library supports and refers back to all content in the timeline product and also serves as a valuable reference for users seeking more detailed summaries of Chinese policies.

 Analysis and Assessment

-A monthly feature that will offer forward-looking analysis and assessment of the most important economic policies and developments related to reforms.
+A periodic feature that will offer forward-looking analysis and assessment of the most important economic policies and developments related to reforms.
 For the “wonkier” user of the product, this feature offers deep dives and timely takes on the latest reform developments—areas and themes that our team believes you should keep an eye on.

 Frequently Asked Questions

 A: It is the most comprehensive product of its kind, covering nearly all important and consequential policies germane to China’s economic reforms.
 It is both accessible and in-depth, offering user-friendly features and insightful analysis.
 The timeline also clarifies the Chinese government’s evolution in its thinking and priorities for reforms.